 Our organization was born on November 1st, 2020.
 We hope to perpetuate the art and the music that conquer time and space.

 We are a not-for-profit organization.
-Our goal is to gain charity status in order to:
+Our goal is to:

 realize Richard Wagner’s dream of making music and culture accessible to all individuals;